Last week was baby communication week, with a focus this year on listening to newborn babies.

 At My First Five Years, we know that babies, toddlers and children learn through play, but what does learning through play look like for your baby?
 In this blog, we will explore play and young babies, thinking about how you can play with your baby and how this play supports their development.

-When they are born and during the first few weekscrying is an important way for your baby to communicate their needs.
+For the first few weeks of your baby's life, crying is an important way for them to communicate their needs.
 They will, in the next few weeks, start to smile, look and move as a means of communicating but crying will remain an important part of their communication.
 In this blog, we will look at what is known about crying and young babies and some of the things that might soothe your newborn baby.